-patterns that depend on the sample composition and, thus, can be used to extract information beyond TC quantification.
+The induction-based flash-heating furnace of FATCAT allows for a direct, fast and homogeneous heating of the filter.
+This type of heating produces reproducible CO2 signal-patterns that depend on the sample composition and, thus, can be used to extract information beyond TC quantification.
 We refer to them as fast thermograms.
 Nevertheless, as opposed to thermograms produced by thermal-optical methods, there is neither a heating protocol based on predefined temperature steps nor a split between EC and OC using different gases.
 Figure 4b shows the thermograms for the C1 through C3 samples.
-Samples C1 and C2 were produced with similar air-to-fuel mixing ratios, have a comparable EC/TC fraction and are also very similar in terms of the OC and EC subfractions from the TOT analysis (Fig. 4c).
+Samples C1 and C2 where produced with similar air-to-fuel mixing ratios, have a comparable EC/TC fraction and are also very similar in terms of the OC and EC subfractions from the TOT analysis (figure 4c).
 Sample C3 was created with a richer flame and has a higher OC fraction (OC/TC = 0.35).
 The EC fraction evolves later in the analysis, at higher filter temperatures, than the OC fraction.
-The two samples with high EC/TC (i.e. C1 and C2) create different patterns even though they were created with similar air-to-fuel mixtures.
+The two samples with high EC/TC (i.e., C1 and C2) create different patterns even though they were created with similar air-tofuel mixtures.
 C2 appears to be more homogeneous.
-It has a narrow and well-defined distribution.
-The main difference between the samples is the residence time in the flame before quenching, which was shorter in the case of C1 compared to C2.
-This leads to smaller particles with geometrical mean diameter (GMD) = 72 and 150 nm for C1 and C2 respectively.
+It has a narrow and well defined distribution.
+The main difference between the samples is the residence time in the flame before quenching which was shorter in the case of C1 compared to C2.
+This leads to smaller particles with GMD = 72 nm and GMD = 150 nm for C1 and C2 respectively.
 Soot formation models suggest that variations in both particles size and flame carbon-to-oxygen have an effect in the degree of maturity of soot particles (Kelesidis and Pratsinis, 2019b).
 This has been validated for particles from the CAST generator (Kelesidis et al., 2017, 2021).
-Mature soot particles have smaller oxidation rates than more nascent ones, as they contain less hydrogen (see, e.g. Kelesidis and Pratsinis, 2019a; Maricq, 2014).
+Mature soot particles have smaller oxidation rates than more nascent ones, as they contain less hydrogen (see, e.g., Kelesidis and Pratsinis, 2019a; Maricq, 2014).
 This difference may explain the broadening and shift of the thermograms.